JakubCha/exactextract_qgis/README.md

 > ```
 > If given statistic is checked in Custom Function combo box there will be new column `90th_perc` added.

-There is also option to modify custom functions defined by user before.
+There is also option to modify custom functions defined by user earlier.
 In order to load the code of existing function and modify it the function name should be checked in Custom Function combo box.
+Custom functions defined in this plugin are removed when plugin is reloaded or qgis is restarted.
+User should save custom functions for later usage outside of the plugin.

 > **Warning:** If there's an error during processing of custom function code whole processing will be stopped.
 Wrong function may also block QGIS or make it crash.
 - **Usage of QGIS parallel engine**: There is an option to process statistics calculation in multiple parts (subtasks/batch option).
 Calculation of statistics in this case is done in parallel manner using ``QgsTaskManager`` engine.
 To configure number of parallel cores it will use you should configure `Max Threads` option in QGIS settings.